-The Vice President for Formation is an at-will employee of the College who is appointed by and reports to the College President and is an ex-officio member of the Board of Administration.
+- 1. The Vice President for Formation of the College, who may or may not be concurrently the Dean of Students, is appointed by the President, for a period of three years. - 2.
 The Vice President for Formation is responsible for the implementation of the Religious Formation Program.

-- 1. Coordinates the efforts of the formation personnel in the harmonious achievement of the aims and purposes of the Religious Formation Program. - 2.
-Overseas the work of the Dean of Students, Associate Dean of Students, College Chaplain, Ministries Coordinator, Spiritual Life Coordinator, Spiritual Directors, Counselor, Liturgical Music Coordinator, and the Formation Directors. - 3.
-Serves as chair of the Formation Committee and as a member of the Academic and Formation Advisory Council, Admissions Committee, and the Trustee's Formation Committee. - 4.
-Prepares the annual budget for formation activities within his areas of supervision.
-Provisions for ongoing education for members of the Formation Committee are to be estimated in the appropriate annual budget.
-The budget submitted by the Vice President for Formation shall provide for all the Formation Directors.
-However, the Coordinator for Spiritual Life and the Ministries Coordinator shall provide for their ongoing education in their respective budgets.
-(SVDs may request additional funds from the Chicago Province for ongoing education activities that exceed the College allotment, according to the established Province policies.)
+He coordinates the efforts of the Formation personnel in the harmonious achievement of the aims and purposes of the seminary's Formation Program. - 3.
+In the absence or inability of the President he acts in the place and name of the President. - 4.
+He immediately supervises and annually evaluates the Dean of Students, Chaplain, Ministries Coordinator, Spiritual Life Coordinator, and the Formation Directors. - 5.
+He is a member of the Board of Administration, Academic and Formation Advisory Council, Formation Team, and Admissions Committee. - 6.
+He is responsible for the annual budget for formation activities within his areas of supervision.
+The budget provisions for ongoing education in formation for members of the formation team are to be estimated in the appropriate budget annually.
+The budget submitted by the Vice President for Formation shall provide for all the formation directors.
+The Coordinator for Spiritual Life and the Ministries Coordinator shall provide for their ongoing education in their respective budgets.
+SVDs may request additional funds from the Chicago Province for ongoing education activities that exceed the College allotment, according to established Province policies.

-- 5. Oversees the goal-setting interview process, mid-year reviews, and end-of-theyear evaluations of students. - 6.
-Revises the end-of-the-year formation program assessment instrument(s), as needed. - 7.
-Submits a semi-annual report of formation activities under his areas of supervision to the DWC Board of Trustees. - 8.
-Supervises the planning for recollections and retreats for students in coordination with members of the Formation Committee. - 9.
-Oversees the evaluation process for senior/associate students who apply for the Divine Word Novitiate. - 10.
-Other duties/responsibilities as assigned by the President.
+- 7. He is responsible for overseeing the goal-setting interview process, mid-year reviews, and end-of-the-year evaluations of students. - 8.
+He is ultimately responsible for any revisions to the end-of-the-year formation program assessment instrument(s). - 9.
+He submits a semi-annual report of Formation activities under his areas of supervision to the DWC Board of Trustees. - 10.
+He supervises the planning for recollections and retreats for students in coordination with members of the Formation Team. - 11.
+He oversees the evaluation process for Senior/Associate students who apply for the Divine Word Novitiate.